MaxMacDonald/Diff-SRG/README.md

 To calculate classification accuracy move train_vgg16_classifier_custom.py and train_vgg16_classifier_diffusion_custom.py into the folder you installed Midas then edit the data_path and real_data_path.
 Remember to change the subject for leave one out validation by changing the value on line 54/55.

+## License
+This work is published under the MIT license